 These are awarded to Years 7 and 8 pupils by staff for a variety of reasons, e.g. good work, progress, helpfulness, special effort or as recognition of an extra achievement.
 Special certificates are awarded for milestones such as 25 'B' marks, with Bronze, Silver, Gold and Platinum Certificates being presented in Assembly.
-Pupils give in totals to Houses at the end of each term.
-Buffet lunch is awarded to the winning house and girls are entered into a termly raffle to win a voucher.
+The Houses collect totals at the end of each term and girls are entered into a termly raffle to win a voucher.
 Medals are presented at a special Presentation Assembly at the end of the Summer term.